awsdocs/aws-control-tower-guide/doc_source/vpc-ct-cidr.md

 # CIDR and Peering for VPC and AWS Control Tower<a name="vpc-ct-cidr"></a>

+This section is intended primarily for network administrators\.
+Your company’s network administrator usually is the person who selects the overall CIDR range for your AWS Control Tower organization\.
+The network administrator then allocates subnets from within that range for specific purposes\.

 When you choose a CIDR range for your VPC, AWS Control Tower validates the IP address ranges according to the RFC 1918 specification\.
 Account Factory allows a CIDR block of up to `/16` in the ranges of:
 + `10.0.0.0/8`
 + `172.16.0.0/12`